ciroiriarte/ciroiriarte.github.io/_posts/2025-02-13-PVE-Cloud-Images.md

 {% highlight shell %}
 ### We set some helper variables
-# Where are we place the template image?
+# Where are we placing the template image?
 DSTORE="p-replica3"
 # Using Ceph as backend, we must use RAW disk images
 #DSKFORMAT=qcow2